proyectitos-fisi/pintos/submissions/project1_threads.md

 > `struct` member, global or static variable, `typedef`, or
 > enumeration.
 Identify the purpose of each in 25 words or less.

-Threads now maintain a `wakeup_tick` field to store the tick when the thread should wake up.
-This field is only meaningful for threads in the `sleep_list`.
+Threads now maintain a `wakeup_tick` field to store the tick when they should wake up.
+This is only meaningful for threads in the `sleep_list`.

 ```c
 // Added to struct thread (thread.h)